ghadlich/WSL2Install/README.md

 ## Change Colors on Terminal:
 - Download ttf files from here: https://design.ubuntu.com/font/
 - Double click in each ttf and click install
-- Right click on top bar of ubuntu window, go to properties, and click font and select: Ubuntu Mono
+- Right click on top bar of ubuntu window, go to defaults, and click font and select: Ubuntu Mono
 - Go back to the color tab and set the 12 colors to:
 ```
 Slot 1: Red: 48, Green: 10, Blue: 36